 Living in Angus

 House prices in Angus are below the national average.
-From July to September 2015 the average house price was £156,158, compared to a Scottish average of £167,283.
-In addition to this, Council Tax in Angus is also historically lower than in its neighbouring local authority areas, with the charges for a Band D property coming in at 6% below the national average.
+In August 2019, the average house price was £172,317, compared to a Scottish average of £187,733.
+(Source: Registers of Scotland).
+In addition to this, Council Tax in Angus is also historically lower than in its neighbouring local authority areas, with the charges for a Band D property currently at £1,171, over 6% below the national average of £1,234.